Skip to content

 Bowers was chosen by Stanley Biber to take over Biber’s Colorado practice in 2003.
 In 2010, Bowers relocated to Burlingame, California.

 Bowers has completed many medical missions to Africa to make surgical revisions to the organs of women subjected to traditional genital cutting.
-Bowers is an elected board member of WPATH and has served on the board of directors for both GLAAD and the Transgender Law Center.
+Bowers is an elected board member of WPATH and served as president from 2022 to 2024, the first trans woman to hold the position.
+Bowesrs was the first woman with trans history to serve a full term on the GLAAD board of directors in 2017.
+Bowers also served on the board of directors for the Transgender Law Center.

 Media appearances